 Temple of Amun in Naga, ruins of the Meroitic civilisation.

-Surprisingly, Sudan is home to more pyramids than it’s neighbour; Egypt has over 100 pyramids, whereas Sudan has more than 230 (possibly more because some are unidentifiable due to weathering)!
+Surprisingly, Sudan is home to more pyramids than it’s neighbor; Egypt has over 100 pyramids, whereas Sudan has more than 230 (possibly more because some are unidentifiable due to weathering)!

 The Sudanese pyramids aren’t as big or as historically significant as Egypt’s though (nevertheless, they were still found with hieroglyphics, mummies and treasures), and they weren’t restricted to members of the royal family; priests and high ranking officials would often be buried with a small pyramid atop their grave.